Conservative pundit Ann Coulter says Trump 'it's over' - ExBulletin

 But Trump also began to publicly refine his stance on DeSantis.
 In an interview with a South Florida radio host last month, Trump appeared to challenge the Florida governor, saying he would beat DeSantis in a 2024 primary if he decided to run.

-Trump also appeared to glance at DeSantis during a recent interview with the conservative One America News Network in which he criticized politicians who won’t say whether they’ve had a COVID-19 booster shot like no Gut.
+Trump also appeared to glance at DeSantis during a recent interview with the conservative One America News Network in which he criticized politicians who won’t say if they’ve had a COVID-19 booster shot like ” without guts”.
 DeSantis has repeatedly dodged questions about his recall status.

-Coulter pounced on Trump over the comments in a tweet last week calling the former president a liar and a con artist.
+Coulter pounced on Trump over the comments in a tweet last week calling the former president a “liar and a con man.”

 Sources